MarcoMuellner/domaindrivenjs/docs/guide/core/repositories.md

 });
 ```

+## Common Pitfalls

+1. **Repository per table**: Creating repositories that match database tables instead of aggregates
+2. **Leaking persistence concerns**: Exposing storage-specific details in the repository interface
+3. **Anemic repositories**: Not providing domain-specific query methods, just basic CRUD
+4. **Fat repositories**: Adding business logic that belongs in domain services
+5. **Inconsistent transaction boundaries**: Not considering aggregate boundaries when designing transactions

 ## Best Practices

-1. **Repository per aggregate**: Create one repository for each aggregate root
+1. **Repository per aggregate**: Create one repository for each aggregate root, not for every entity
 2. **Keep repositories focused**: Each repository should handle one type of entity
 3. **Abstract storage details**: Don't expose storage-specific code through repositories
 4. **Use dependency injection**: Pass repositories to services that need them
 5. **Optimize for common queries**: Add custom methods for frequently used queries
 6. **Consider caching**: Implement caching strategies for performance-critical repositories
+7. **Respect aggregate boundaries**: Repositories should enforce the consistency boundaries of aggregates

 ## Next Steps

+Now that you understand repositories, you might want to learn about:

+- [Specifications](./specifications.md) - Encapsulate query and validation rules
-Now that you understand repositories, learn about [Domain Events](./domain-events.md) - events that capture significant changes in your domain.
+- [Domain Events](./domain-events.md) - Capture significant changes in your domain
+- [Testing Repositories](../advanced/testing.md#testing-repositories) - Advanced techniques for testing repositories